sunnysingh/sunnysingh.io/src/posts/looking-back-on-2018/index.md

 ## Finishing off strong 💪

 Things changed for me in November when I was invited to a Slack community known as [The Maker's Kitchen](https://makerskitchen.xyz/), and it gave me exactly what I needed.
 My biggest lesson from my burn out was to build in the open to gain validation and motivation, and this community revolved around that exact principle.
-Logging my tasks publically on [Makerlog](https://getmakerlog.com/) definitely helped as well, with both communities overlapping.
+Logging my tasks publicly on [Makerlog](https://getmakerlog.com/) definitely helped as well, with both communities overlapping.

 I was able to launch multiple things during this time: [IdeaScratch](https://ideascratch.com/), a new personal site, and a [newsletter](https://sunnysingh.io/news).
 I also was consistent with a weekly podcasting schedule, and created more content in a single month than I ever have before.